tamojitmidya/bluetooth_controlled_pump/README.md

 # bluetooth_controlled_pump
-Bluetooth Controlled Water Level Indicator and Controller using Arduino nano or uno.
+Bluetooth Controlled Water Level Indicator and Controller using Arduino nano or uno by Tamojit Midya